anberino/RPGSIMPLE/Simple.md

 	* Start creating your story and the PCs with your players

 *Note: It is heavily recommended that the GM and the players should be together for character creation - or maybe that each player should create their character while talking to the GM individually.
 Simple is highly customizable and a player cannot create their character just by reading this book.
 You and your friends are basically creating an RPG system using Simple as framework and therefore the GM needs to comunicate how the characters will be created to avoid misunderstandings.*

+*Author's note: If you don't know what a Session 0 is, look it up and do it before you start playing.
+Please.*

 Now you're ready to begin your campaign!